Can Dogs Have Alopecia?

 Why is my dog losing hair?

-Alopecia can be caused by genetic factors, parasites, inflammation, endocrine conditions, autoimmune diseases, and infections.
+Alopecia can be caused by genetic factors, parasites, inflammation, , autoimmune diseases, and infections.
 Getting to the bottom of what’s causing hair loss in a dog requires work-up with a veterinarian or veterinary dermatologist.
 Some types of alopecia can be treated successfully, while others will persist for life.

 One common way to classify alopecia in dogs is by itchiness.
 Yes, I’m serious.
 Pruritic alopecia (with itchiness) tends to be due to self-trauma, meaning that the hair is lost due to the dog scratching or chewing the itchy area.
 Itchy skin lesions are often due to parasites (like fleas, mites, or lice), allergies, or infections with yeast or bacteria.
 Treating the underlying cause of the itch allows hair to regrow in the area without being damaged.

-It can be tougher to figure out the cause of on-pruritic alopecia (hair loss with no itchiness).
+It can be tougher to figure out the cause of non-pruritic alopecia (hair loss with no itchiness).
 This type of hair loss often goes completely unnoticed by the dog.
-These conditions often result from hair follicle abnormalities, endocrine conditions, or disruptions in the hair growth cycle.
+These conditions often result from hair follicle abnormalities, hormonal imbalances like diabetes or high cortisone, or disruptions in the hair growth cycle.
 Skin biopsies may need to be reviewed by a pathologist that specializes in skin disorders to definitively diagnose the cause.
 Many genetic causes of alopecia do not have effective treatments to restore hair growth.

 While most pet parents worry about their dog losing hair, some types of baldness aren’t a surprise.
 Alopecia is an inherited feature of some dog breeds like the Xoloitzcuintli (pronounced “show-low-eats-QUEENT-lee,” but often referred to as the Mexican Hairless), Chinese Crested, American Hairless Terrier, and Peruvian Inca Orchid.
 Despite these breeds being best known for their hairlessness, they all come in hairless and coated varieties, meaning there are some hairy American Hairless Terriers out there.
 They’re still pretty sleek looking.